stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 31 days?
 Could be crossing your mind right now.
 That’s because `fromGregorian` clips the values to be correct for each month, but now, what is `fromGregorian`?
-Well that’s exactly what this contribution wante to avoid when using the `time` library, stop using some functions that we really don't know what their purpose is, or to produce intelligible code.
+Well that’s exactly what this contribution wante to avoid when using the `time` library, stop using some functions that really don't know what their purpose is, or to produce intelligible code.

 To have something more clear and readable was the main goal, as Uncle bob